mccarthysean/mccarthysean.github.io/_posts/end_to_end_machine_learning/chapters/04/2021-07-11-004-03 Big Machine Learning Callback.md

 Give yourself a pat on the back if you've made it this far.
 You've probably accomplished your main objectives for this course.
 However, if you want your web app to function properly all the time, you've got to write some tests for it.
 You should also know how to automatically backup your special TimescaleDB database (not many people in the world know how to do that, believe it or not).
 And deployment with Docker Swarm and Traefik is really useful as well, for scaling your web app across multiple Docker containers, on multiple servers if need be.
 Very cool stuff, so I'll see you in Part 5!

+Next: <a href="005-01-introduction-testing-and-database-backups">Part 5 - Testing and Database Backups</a>

 {% include end_to_end_ml_table_of_contents.html %}